 All right, quick break.

-We'll come back more with the House Minority Leader, Kevin McCarthy on the other side.
+We'll come back more with the House Minority Leader, Kevin McCarthy, on the other side.

-The president can attack the whistleblower rhetorically all the president wants.
+The president can attack the whistleblower rhetorically, all the president wants.

-It doesn't change the fact that the record of that call shows the president of the United States in the same conversation, and indeed immediately after the Ukraine president asked for more military help.
+It doesn't change the fact that the record of that call shows the president of the United States in the same conversation, indeed, immediately after the Ukraine president asked for more military help, the president of the United States asked that leader a favor, though.

-Um, what about the president saying Republicans are not pushing back hard enough on the inquiry?
+All right, so here, what about the president saying Republicans are not pushing back hard enough on the inquiry?

-And I'm listening I'm not complaining.
+And listen, I'm not complaining.

-I'm just saying to me, this secret behind closed doors, non it's an illegitimate inquiry.
+I'm just saying, to me, this secret behind closed doors, non, it's an illegitimate inquiry.

-This this is uh there's no due process here.
+There's no due process here.

 And I don't see enough passion on the part of Republicans saying this crap has to stop.

-Well, I will tell you inside the House, I see it quite a bit because you'll see it, they have to throw our members out of the room.
+Well, I will tell you inside the House, I see it quite a bit because you'll see they have to throw our members out of the room.

 You look how many members had gone down who aren't even on the committee that wanted to read the transcript and told no.